 Car and consumer simply ask for what they need and the injector delivers.

 This is what a dependency injection framework is all about.

-Now that we know what dependency injection is and appreciate its benefits, let's see how it is implemented in Angular.
+Now that you know what dependency injection is and appreciate its benefits, read on to see how it is implemented in Angular.

 Angular dependency injection

 Angular ships with its own dependency injection framework.
 This framework can also be used as a standalone module by other applications and frameworks.

 To see what it can do when building components in Angular,